Utah Lake

-Utah Lake is managed cooperatively by the Utah Division of Forestry, Fire & State Lands and the Utah Lake Commission.
+Utah Lake is managed cooperatively by the Utah Division of Forestry, Fire & State Lands and the Utah Lake Authority.
 The Division manages public use and issues a permit for commercial users of the lakebed and shoreline while the Commission facilitates development.
 The lakebed and surrounding shoreline are made up of State Sovereign Lands.
 Utah Lake is one of three lakes in the state that were deemed "navigable" at statehood and granted to the State of Utah.
 Sovereign lands are managed under the public trust doctrine.

 The Utah State Legislature has designated the Division of Forestry, Fire & State Lands as the executive authority for the management of sovereign lands and the state's mineral estates on lands other than school and institutional trust lands.
 Sovereign lands are defined by the Utah State Legislature as "those lands lying below the ordinary high water mark of navigable bodies of water at the date of statehood and owned by the state by virtue of its sovereignty."

 The Commission was created by State statute in Utah's 2007 General Legislative Session, House Concurrent Resolution 1, under the authority of the Interlocal Cooperation Act.
 The Commission is funded and empowered by 17 area governments, including; Utah County and its municipalities, the Central Utah Water Conservancy District, and three state agencies.
 Founded in 2007, the Commission seeks to promote multiple public uses of the lake, facilitate orderly planning and development in and around the lake, and enable individual Commission members to govern their own areas.

 Name

-The lake was originally named after the Timpanogos band of the Shoshone tribe.
-A Utah state lawmaker, Brady Brammer, has stated that he is considering proposing a bill to rename Utah Lake to Lake Timpanogos.
+European explorers initially called the lake "Lake Timpanogos" after the Timpanogos band of the Shoshone tribe.
+From 1825-1827, Belgian cartographer Philippe Vandermaelen (1795-1869) created and published Atlas Universel.
+Map number 47 in volume 4 of the atlas is titled "Partie du Mexique" and features an early illustrative depiction of Lac de Timpanogos.
+An 1827 letter written by American explorer Jedidiah Strong Smith contains an early reference to "Utah" as the name of the lake.
+In an article titled "Notes of Upper California" published in the Journal of the Royal Geographical Society of London in 1835, author Thomas Coulter indicated that "Lake Timpanogos" may have also been known as "Black Lake" by local hunters.
+While 1827 may date the earliest known reference to the name "Utah" for the lake, it is apparent from the 1835 article by Coulter that the change in name did not take hold right away.
+The precise origin of the name "Utah Lake" is unknown.
+One possible explanation is that it was named for the abundant reeds in and around the lake, called "Eu-tah".
+Another explanation is that it was incorrectly named after the Ute Tribe (Timpanogos are often incorrectly referred to as Ute).